deniseylarson/api-docs-portfolio/GitHub_REST_API_Documentation.md

 # 🛠 GitHub REST API Documentation

 ## Overview
 This documentation provides a sample guide for using the GitHub REST API.
-It is intended to demonstrate technical writing skills in documenting API endpoints, authentication methods, request parameters, and expected responses.
+It is intended to demonstrate technical writing skills in documenting authenticated API endpoints, request formatting, JSON payloads, and expected responses.

-The GitHub REST API allows developers to interact with GitHub repositories, issues, pull requests, users, and more programmatically.
+The GitHub REST API allows developers to programmatically interact with repositories, issues, pull requests, and user profiles.
+It is often used to automate workflows, integrate external tools, and enhance development productivity.

 ---